 - The recipe calls for 1 cup of pumpkin puree.
-We’re using canned pumpkin and that comes in a 15 oz can, leaving 7 oz of pumpkin left over and not enough for my pumpkin bread if I was being a stickler about amounts.
+We’re using canned pumpkin and that comes in a 15 oz can, leaving 7 oz of pumpkin leftover and not enough for my pumpkin bread if I was being a stickler about amounts.
 So I just adjusted it to be half a can of pumpkin.
 I don’t think you have to get crazy about measuring is my point really.
 Waste not…want not.

-- 1/2 c. milk
+- 1/2 cup milk

-- 1 c. pumpkin puree
+- 1 cup pumpkin puree

-- 1 tsp ground allspice
+- 1 teaspoon ground allspice

-- 1 tsp ground cinnamon
+- 1 teaspoonground cinnamon

-- 1/4 tsp nutmeg, (fresh ground is best)
+- 1/4 teaspoon nutmeg (fresh ground is best)

 - In a bowl, mix together the milk, pumpkin, egg, butter, and vinegar.
 Add the flour, brown sugar, baking powder, baking soda, allspice, cinnamon, ginger, nutmeg, and salt in a separate bowl.
 Stir all the ingredients just enough to combine.
 Do not be tempted to add more milk to the batter, it will be thick.

-- Heat a lightly oiled griddle over medium high heat.
+- Heat a lightly oiled griddle over medium-high heat.
 Scoop 1/4 a cup of batter onto the griddle and spread the batter out with the back of a spoon.
 Brown on both sides.
 Serve hot with maple syrup.